Swisstransplant/EXAM/README.md

 ## References
 Schwab, S., Steck, H., Binet, I., Elmer, A., Ender, W., Franscini, N., Haidar, F., Kuhn, C., Sidler, D., Storni, F., Krügel, N., & Immer, F. (2023).
 EXAM: Ex vivo allograft monitoring dashboard for the analysis of hypothermic machine perfusion data in deceased-donor kidney transplantation. *Research Square*. [doi:10.21203/rs.3.rs-2713168/v1](https://doi.org/10.21203/rs.3.rs-2713168/v1)

+## Terms of use
+This project is licensed under the terms of the AGPL-3 license.
+This means that EXAM is free software, everyone can copy, study, and modify the source code as long as the new version is shared under the same terms.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the `LICENSE` files for more details.

+Please let Swisstransplant know if you want to contribute to the project.
+Also let Swisstransplant know if you are a transplant organization and would like to use EXAM for quality control.